teddyphotos/Sano/README.md

 #### sano

-A new Flutter application for helping in prividing directions to ambulances for fast and efficient response time
+A new Flutter application for helping in providing directions to ambulances for fast and efficient response time